-THE U.S.-CZECH PROTOCOL
+THE U.S.-SLOVAK PROTOCOL

-The United States champions EU enlargement and, at the same time, intends that this BIT will continue to mutually benefit U.S. and Czech investors.
-By undertaking these amendments of the BIT with the Czech Republic, which would be brought into force just prior to its accession, incompatibilities between BIT protections and EU law are eliminated, and any future problems in this respect are addressed through a framework for consultations.
-This action preserves our BIT with the Czech Republic after its accession to the EU, and is consistent with the policy of the United States to welcome market-driven foreign investment and to permit capital to flow freely to seek its highest return.
-The Czech Republic is one of the newly democratized countries in Europe transitioning to a market economy, and foreign direct investment into the Czech Republic is very much in both our countries' interests.
+The United States champions EU enlargement and, at the same time, intends that this BIT will continue to mutually benefit U.S. and Slovak investors.
+By undertaking these amendments of the BIT with the Slovak Republic, which would be brought into force just prior to its accession, incompatibilities between BIT protections and EU law are eliminated, and any future problems in this respect are addressed through a framework for consultations.
+This action preserves our BIT with the Slovak Republic after its accession to the EU, and is consistent with the policy of the United States to welcome-driven foreign investment and to permit capital to flow freely to seek its highest return.
+The Slovak Republic is one of the newly democratized countries in Europe transitioning to a market economy, and foreign direct investment into the Slovak Republic is very much in both our countries' interests.
 Protection for investors facilitates investment activity, and thus directly supports U.S. policy objectives.

-The principal substantive articles of the protocol provide as follows.
+The principal substantive articles of the protocol provide as follows:

-Article I: that the article of the BIT prohibiting performance requirements does not limit the Czech Republic's ability to impose, as necessary under EU law, certain kinds of performance requirements in the agricultural and audio-visual sectors;
+Article I: that the articles of the BIT prohibiting Slovak Republic's ability to impose, as necessary under EU law, certain kinds of performance requirements in the agricultural and audio-visual sectors;

-Article II: that the terms of the free trade area/customs union exception of the BIT shall apply, without limitation, to all of a Party's obligations stemming from its membership in an economic integration agreement that includes a free trade area or customs union, such as the EU; Article III: that the BIT Parties will consult promptly whenever either Party believes that steps are necessary to assure compatibility between the BIT and the EC Treaty; Article IV: that, in certain specified sectors or matters, the that, notwithstanding any such new reservation, existing U.S. investments in the Czech Republic shall remain protected under the national treatment and most-favored-nation treatment obligations of the BIT for at least 10 years from the date of the relevant EU law necessitating the reservation; and finally, that the United States reserves the right to make or maintain limited exceptions to the national treatment obligation in two new sectors or matters, fisheries and subsidies, and to the most-favored-nation treatment obligation in one new sector, fisheries.
+Article II: that the terms of the free trade area/customs union exception of the BIT shall apply, without limitation, to all of a Party's obligations stemming from its membership in an economic integration agreement that includes a free trade area or customs union, such as the EU;

+Article III: that the BIT parties will consult promptly whenever either Party believes that steps are necessary to assure compatibility between the BIT and the EC Treaty;

+Article IV: that, in certain specified sectors or matters, the that, notwithstanding any such new reservation, existing U.S. investments in the Slovak Republic shall remain protected under the national treatment and most-favored-nation treatment obligations of the BIT for at least 10 years from the date of the relevant EU law necessitating the reservation; and finally, that the United States reserves the right to make or maintain limited exceptions to the national treatment obligation in two new sectors or matters, fisheries and subsides, and to the most-favored-nation treatment obligation on one new sector fisheries.

-Article IV: that, in certain specified sectors or matters, the Czech Republic may take a reservation against the national treatment and most-favored-nation treatment obligations of the BIT, provided such reservation is necessary to meet the Czech Republic's obligations under EU law, and subject to the following exception;
+Slovak Republic may take a reservation against the national treatment and most-favored-nation treatment obligations of the BIT, provided such reservation is necessary to meet the Slovak Republic's obligations under EU law, and subject to the following exception;

 With respect to future developments in EU law, the United States recognizes that the possibility exists that these amendments may not suffice to ensure compatibility, and that consultations would be necessary to avoid or eliminate any incompatibilities that may arise.
-As noted above, the United States and the Czech Republic expressly agree to such consultations in the protocol.
+As noted above, the United States and the Slovak Republic expressly agree to such consultations in the protocol.

-I support this protocol to the U.S. BIT with the Czech Republic and I favor its transmission to the Senate at an early date.
+I support this protocol to the U.S. BIT with the Slovak Republic, and I favor its transmission to the Senate at an early date.